Fixtures

 Brighton play at Broadfield Stadium, near Crawley.
 There is a car park.
 But on public transport from London it requires you get a train to Three Bridges or to Gatwick and then a #20 bus.
 These have reasonably regular services so it’s not too much of a trek.
 The stadium itself is quite small with standing terraces at either end and seated stands along the sides.
 The season ticket holders sit on the side with the dugouts.
 The other stand is where there is an away end and more home supporters.
 It also has posts but these don’t really affect the view.
 There is allocated seating, but no barriers between seats so when games are not sold out it’s pretty straightforward to move to stand at an end if you so wish.
 The atmosphere is definitely improved by being at a stadium in which all four ends are occupied with fans.
 The food is typcial stadium-fare with a decent veggie pie and a selection of meat options.
 Home fans are friendly and lively.
 A decent day out.

 Chelsea play most of their games at Kingsmeadow.
 This is a dedicated Chelsea women/academy team stadium and has their colours.
 It’s on the outskirts of London but walking distance from Norbiton station (which is about 20 mins journey from Vauxhall).
 There seems to be parking either at the grounds or nearby.
 Games sometimes sell out (relatively rare in WSL) and this means it’s atmospheric.
 The stadium has seating on three sides: West side (mostly Season Ticket holders and has an indoor cafe/bar next to it), North (often includes away fans) and East which has a designated ‘Home’ and ‘Away’ parts, but isn’t always used in that way.
 There is also a standing terrace (South).
 Tickets are assigned to a stand but you can move within that.
 As well as the indoor cafe/bar there are food trucks at each corner of the stadium.
+In the last couple of years more games have been at Stamford Bridge with an allocated away end in a corner of the ground.

 Everton play at Walton Hall Park, which is a small stadium on the road out of Liverpool, a little way beyond Goodison.
 There are buses which take you from there to the Centre of Liverpool, but they’re not very regular.
 There is also a car park, which did not seem very busy.
 The stadium is surrounded by a park and has stands along the sides only, although usually only one is open for spectators.
 You can also stand at the edge of the pitch at either end behind the goal (or near that), meaning that you can move to the end your team is attacking each half.
 There is one food truck.
+Typically a fun stadium that harks back to WSL of a few years ago.

 Manchester City play in the Academy Stadium, a short four stop tram ride (Blue line) from Manchester Picadilly station.
 So it’s very easy to get to (once you get to Manchester!).
 The stadium is modern, with a high quality pitch, lots of staff, large screen etc. Tickets are assigned, but the stands are big so when it’s not sold out it’s easy to move to sit where you want.
 The view is good with no obstructions and seating across the centre-line.
 There is a small section of loud home-support but it’s not intimidating.
 There are notably good food/drink outlets with homemade cakes and meat/veggie pies.